katana-dev/docs/how-to/use-28-amp-types.md

 ### Katana Editor for Android

 By condor from VGuitarForums.
-Available as a zip attachment there: http://www.vguitarforums.com/smf/index.php?topic=20234.msg147575#msg147575 Look for "KatanaEditor8.zip" it's easy to overlook the download.
+Available as a zip attachment there: http://www.vguitarforums.com/smf/index.php?topic=20234.msg148529#msg148529 Look for "KatanaEditor9.zip" it's easy to overlook the download.

-Note: the developer mentioned they will add an easier way to choose Sneaky Amps soon&trade;.
-In future versions this may be as easy as selecting the Sneaky Amp from a list.
+As of version 9, you can select Sneaky Amps directly from the app.

 **Installing**